Standard 2 - Recruitment of an overseas student

 A genuine student is a student who intends to obtain a successful educational outcome and has the language, educational and material background to have a reasonable chance of achieving this educational outcome.

 If an applicant is applying for advanced standing (credit exemptions) they are required to attach to the application, detailed syllabuses/curricula of all subjects they have successfully completed and would like credit for, in addition to certified copies of qualifications and academic transcripts.

-- For standard credit assessments, the International Admissions Officers will forward the application (and attachments) to the relevant program coordinator or nominated officer within the relevant faculty for assessment.
+- For standard credit assessments, the International Admissions Officers will forward the application (and attachments) to the relevant program coordinator or nominated officer within the relevant school for assessment.

-Partner providers will forward applications for credit to the Administrative Officer in CUP who will liaise with relevant program coordinator or faculty nominated officer to conduct the assessment.
+Partner providers will forward applications for credit to the Administrative Officer in CUP who will liaise with relevant program coordinator or school nominated officer to conduct the assessment.

 - For specific credit assessment under articulation agreements, the International Admissions Officers will conduct assessment based on approved articulation agreements with international institutes.
 These articulation agreements enable students from those institutes to receive pre-approved advanced standing/credit exemptions.

 - Letters of Offer (and Rejection) must be printed on University letterhead or partner provider letterhead approved by the University and either emailed or posted to the applicant and/or agent.